The most important KPIs ecommerce businesses should be monitoring and why

-To help move the discussion beyond the realm of buzzwords and into something useful, this simple primer of important ecommerce metrics spells out specific KPIs that relate to multichannel selling, customers, and products as well as why these key indicators are important to the health—and growth—of your online retail business.#KPIs guaranteed to boost #ecommerce sales #Unify #noexcuses Click To Tweet
+To help move the discussion beyond the realm of buzzwords and into something useful, this simple primer of important ecommerce metrics spells out specific KPIs that relate to multichannel selling, customers, and products as well as why these key indicators are important to the health—and growth—of your online retail business.#KPIs guaranteed to boost #ecommerce sales #Webgility #noexcuses Click To Tweet

 Selling in different online locations has its own special set of challenges, the toughest of which is getting big-picture perspective on your business when every online retail entity has its own way of managing your sales data.
 These metrics will allow you to be strategic about how and where you sell, in a world where the list of niche sales channels grows every day.

 Total Average Order Value (AOV)

 The average order value is total order value of all orders over a time period, divided by the total number of orders in that same time period.
 Simply put, this is the average total collected from a customer, per order.
 Not-so-simply put: To get value out of the calculation, you’ll need to weed out unrelated amounts like taxes or marketplace fees, while completely accounting for the item prices, shipping revenue, and any discounts applied to orders.

 Why is this important?
 Knowing AOV allows you to better plan discount initiatives, set accurate parameters for free shipping, more effectively track the value of new or returning customers, and project the number of new orders needed to hit revenue targets.